Open innovation: Versus closed innovation

 These four factors have resulted in a new market of knowledge.
 Knowledge is not anymore proprietary to the company.
 It resides in employees, suppliers, customers, competitors and universities.
 If companies do not use the knowledge they have inside, someone else will.
 Innovation can be generated either by means of closed innovation or by open innovation paradigms.
+Some research argues that the potential of open innovation is exaggerated, while the merits of closed innovation are overlooked.
 There is an ongoing debate on which paradigm will dominate in the future.